deven-org/telemetry-functions/doc/CONTRIBUTE.md

 - `AUTHOR_EMAIL`

 These variables are stored in Netlify for production, but when running the app locally, a `.env` file should be added to the root folder.
 The `.env` file should use the format established in the `/.env.template` file already in the repo.

+The variable `CONFLICT_RETRIES` is used to define the number of attempts to store the data in the github repository.
+If it's not set it defaults to 0, that means there is no retry if the data can't be stored with the first attempt.
+For testing purposes the variable could also be set to -1, so that the data isn't stored at all.

 ### OAuth App